thendawg/nvezos/README.md

 4. Added script to rebuild xorg.conf in case it gets borked at install or new GPU's are added.
 It can be ran from the Overclocking page in the WebUI.

+5. See HOWTOUPDATE for instructions on how to apply the update to an existing install.

 **OS INSTALL**

 1) Write ISO to USB drive and make bootable.
 The easiest way in Windows is to use Rufus - https://rufus.akeo.ie/ - just check "Create a bootable disk using" then select ISO Image.
 Hit the icon to the right to select your ISO.
 Make sure Quick Format and Create extended labels are checked.